Allison Kowlessar, Coordinator

 In accordance with the Americans with Disabilities Act of 1990 (ADA) Barry University provides auxiliary aids and services, to facilitate equal access for students who are deaf and / or hard of hearing to all curricular and co-curricular activities.
 In order to receive a sign language Interpreter and/or CART services, students must be registered with the Office of Disability Services.

+II.
 Auxiliary Aids and Services include: 1) Qualified interpreters on-site or through video remote interpreting (VRI) services; note takers; real-time computer-aided transcription services; written materials; exchange of written notes; telephone handset amplifiers; assistive listening devices; assistive listening systems; telephones compatible with hearing aids; closed caption decoders; open and closed captioning, including real-time captioning; voice, text, and video-based telecommunications products and systems, including text telephones (TTYs), videophones, and captioned telephones, or equally effective telecommunications devices; videotext displays; accessible electronic and information technology; or other effective methods of making aurally delivered information available to individuals who are deaf or hard of hearing.

 III.
 Student Requests